adamisom/package-delivery-app/readme.md

 This project adheres to pep8.

 Idiomatic or 'Pythonic' ways were preferred, to the extent I've successfully learned them.
 Possible exception: I often prefer from/import for imports.

-I aimed for clarity in organization at the package, module, and method/function level; in docstrings and other comments; and in naming of variables, methods/functions and classes.
-I aimed to keep each methods/function brief, for it to do one type of thing, and for all its logic to be on the "same level".
-If you read all the code and say 'WTF' more than a few times, I guess I've failed to achieve that clarity.

 ## Logo
 The logo is a composite of 'noncommercial use with modification' images, except the Python logo which I don't think has the 'with modification' qualifier.